bluescarni/piranha/doc/kronecker_encdec.rst

       Push a value to the encoder.

-      :param n: the value that will be pushed to the encoder
+      :param n: the value that will be pushed to the encoder.

       :return: a reference to *this*.

-      :exception std\:\:out_of_range: if *size* values have already been pushed to the encoder (where *size* is the parameter used for the construction of the :cpp:class:`~piranha::k_encoder` object).
+      :exception std\:\:out_of_range: if *size* values have already been pushed to the encoder (where *size* is the parameter used for the construction of this :cpp:class:`~piranha::k_encoder` object).
       :exception std\:\:overflow_error: if *n* is outside an implementation-defined range.

    .. cpp:function:: T get() const